 Effective January 2, 2008, the Partnership merged with and into Fifth Street Finance Corp., an externally managed, closed-end, non-diversified management investment company that has elected to be treated as a business development company under the Investment Company Act of 1940 (the "1940 Act").
 The merger involved the exchange of shares between companies under common control.
-In accordance with the guidance on exchanges of shares between entities under common control contained in Statement of Financial Accounting Standards No. 141, Business Combinations ("SFAS 141"), the Company's results of operations and cash flows for the six months ended March 31, 2008 are presented as if the merger had occurred as of October 1, 2007.
+In accordance with the guidance on exchanges of shares between entities under common control contained in Statement of Financial Accounting Standards No. 141, Business Combinations ("SFAS 141"), the Company's results of operations and cash flows for the nine months ended June 30, 2008 are presented as if the merger had occurred as of October 1, 2007.
 Accordingly, no adjustments were made to the carrying value of assets and liabilities (or the cost basis of investments) as a result of the merger.
 Fifth Street Finance Corp. is managed by the Investment Adviser.
 Prior to January 2, 2008, references to the Company are to the Partnership.
-On and as of January 2, 2008, references to the Company, FSC, "we" or "our" are to Fifth Street Finance Corp., unless the context otherwise requires.
+On and as of January 2, 2008, references to the Company are to the Company, FSC, "we" or "our" are to Fifth Street Finance Corp., unless the context otherwise requires.

-The Company also has certain wholly owned Taxable Subsidiaries which hold certain portfolio investments of the Company.
-The Taxable Subsidiaries are consolidated with the Company, in accordance with accounting principles generally accepted in the United States of America ("GAAP"), and the portfolio investments held by the Taxable Subsidiaries are included in the Company's consolidated financial statements.
+The Company also has certain wholly owned taxable subsidiaries which hold certain portfolio investments of the Company.
+The taxable subsidiaries are consolidated with the Company in accordance with accounting principles generally accepted in the United States of America ("GAAP") and the rules contained in Article 6 of Regulation S-X, and the portfolio investments held by the taxable subsidiaries are included in the Company's consolidated financial statements.
 All significant intercompany balances have been eliminated.
-The purpose of the Taxable Subsidiaries is to permit the Company to hold equity investments in portfolio companies which are "pass through" entities for tax purposes in order to comply with the "source income" requirements contained in the RIC tax requirements.
-The Taxable Subsidiaries are not consolidated with the Company for income tax purposes and may generate income tax expense as a result of their ownership of certain portfolio investments.
+The purpose of the taxable subsidiaries is to permit the Company to hold equity investments in portfolio companies which are "pass through" entities for tax purposes in order to comply with the "source income" requirements contained in the Regulated Investment Company ("RIC") tax requirements.
+The taxable subsidiaries are not consolidated with the Company for income tax purposes and may generate income tax expense as a result of their ownership of certain portfolio investments.
 This income tax expense, if any, is reflected in the Company's Consolidated Statement of Operations.